dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 - trigger filtering
 - sorting by name, trigger, state, or next run time
 - row-level edit links for supported scheduler-owned task fields
+- comfortable and compact density modes
+- a resizable table region with sticky row actions on wide viewports

 Active filters are preserved across: